zPhenomm/masterthesis/README.md

 ### Running the project:
 - Install Python (Version >= 3.10) and pip
 - Install all requirements listed in `requirements.txt`
 - Run `python3 main.py` in the project directory with either the provided input files to verify the results of this thesis or with own dataset.
+Be aware that using the provided input the produced results will take around 13GB of space.
 - Clear results from project directory before running again to avoid filename conflicts

 ### Running the project with Docker: